 - special needs wireless handsets

 Can I go back to my previous local service provider?

 Yes, you can.
 You can contact your former telephone service provider or any other telephone service provider at any time.
 But keep in mind that you may still have a contract with your current service provider.

 I have a complaint about my local phone service provider

 Contact your local phone service provider

 If you have a complaint about your service, contact your local phone service provider directly.
 It’s in the company’s best interest to respond to your concerns.

-If you are not satisfied with your service providers’ response, you may contact the Commissioner for Complaints for Telecommunications Services (CCTS).
+If you are not satisfied with your service providers’ response, you may contact the Commission for Complaints for Telecom-television Services (CCTS).